 The A736, Notice of Redirection of Child Support Payments, provides notice to all who view the court file that payments have been redirected from the custodial parent to MDHS-SDU.
 The A736 is sent to the clerk of the court, and references both the name of the custodial parent and the name of the noncustodial parent and the cause number.
-The A736 will be generated by METSS upon request.
+Once a "Y" is entered in the REDIRECTED field, the A736 will automatically be generated and mailed from State Office.